Time Tracking vs. Productivity Intelligence: What's the Difference?

 What Time Tracking Actually Measures

 Time tracking tools do exactly what they say.
 They track time.
-Most systems log when an employee starts and stops work, how long they spend in specific applications, and, in some cases, what websites they visit during work hours.
+Most systems log when an employee starts and stops work, how long they spend in specific applications, and in some cases, what websites they visit during work hours.
+The output is typically a time-based report: this employee worked 7.5 hours today, spent 2 hours in email, 1.5 hours in the CRM, and 45 minutes in a video call.

-This approach answers one question reasonably well: Are people present and working?
+Some tools layer screenshots or keystroke logging to verify that time is being used actively rather than sitting idle.
+This approach answers one question reasonably well: are people present and working?
 For certain industries and roles, particularly those with hourly billing or strict compliance requirements, that question matters.
-But for most knowledge workers and most management decisions, presence is a proxy for performance at best, and a misleading one at worst.
+But for most knowledge workers and most management decisions, presence is a proxy for performance at best and a misleading one at worst.

 The Limits of an Hours-Based View

 An employee can be logged in for nine hours and accomplish very little.
 Another can work focused, high-impact hours for six hours and outperform everyone on the team.
 Time tracking will show you the first employee as more "productive" by its own logic, even though the opposite is true.
+This creates three downstream problems that compound over time.

 Performance reviews become unreliable.
 Without context beyond hours and clicks, managers default to subjective impressions or visible effort rather than actual contribution.
 High performers who do deep, quiet work often go unrecognized.
 Employees who are busy but not effective can look better on paper than they are.